Norwegian Police Service: History

 The police school was established in 1920 and the Governor of Svalbard was created in 1925.
 To increase the police force's flexibility, the municipal funding was cut and replaced with state funding in 1937.
 That year also saw the first two specialty agencies were created, the Police Surveillance Agency (later the Police Security Service) and the Mobile Police Service.
 After a border agreement was reached between Norway and the Soviet Union in 1949, the Norwegian Border Commission was established the following year.
 The Criminal Investigation Service was established in 1959, and the search and rescue system with two joint coordination centers and sub-centers for each police district was created in 1970.

 The number of police districts was nearly constant from 1894 to 2002, although a few have been creased and closed.
 However, the organization in the various police districts varied considerably, especially in the cities.
 In particular, some cities had their civilian responsibilities taken care of by the municipality.
 This was confusing for the public, resulting in the police services reorganizing to a homogeneous organization during the 1980s, whereby the civil tasks being organized as part of the police stations. Økokrim was established in 1988 and in 1994 the administrative responsibilities for the sheriff's offices was transferred to police districts.
 Only once has the order to shoot to kill been issued, during the Torp hostage crisis in 1994.
 The police school became a university college in 1993 and introduced a three-year education; in 1998 a second campus opened in Bodø.
 Police Reform 2000 was a major restructuring of the police force.
 First the National Police Directorate was created in 2001, and from 2003 the number of police districts were reduced from 54 to 27.
 The Police Computing and Material Service and the Criminal Investigation Service were both established in 2004.
 Ten police officers have been killed in service since 1945.
 The Gjørv Report following the 2011 Norway attacks criticized several aspects of the police force, labeling the work as "unacceptable".
 National Commissioner Øystein Mæland withdrew following the criticism, in part because an internal report of the attacks had not found any criticism of the police force.

+Arming

+On 12 June 2025, a majority in the Storting (Norwegian parliament) voted to introduce general arming of the Norwegian police.
+The decision was based on a government proposal to amend the Police Act, allowing officers to carry firearms during routine duties.
+The Norwegian Police Directorate was given the authority to determine whether – and to what extent – the police should be armed.
+The policy of routine arming officially came into effect on 1 July 2025.

+Previously, Norwegian police officers were typically unarmed during daily service, although firearms have been stored in patrol vehicles.
+The Ministry of Justice and Public Security has announced that a proposal for permanent rules on general arming will be drafted and submitted for consultation.
+The police have advocated for such a system for several years, arguing that it will improve preparedness for serious and unforeseen incidents.